Join us in a city near you and take the Ultimate Challenge!

 Choreographers age 21 years old and younger may enter their Duo – Production choreography in the Young Choreographer category.
 There is no limit to the number of entries a Young Choreographer may submit.
 Winners from each regional event are eligible to compete for America’s Young Choreographer of the Year at the Championships for a $1,000.00 cash scholarship!
 Young Choreographers are not eligible for Diamond Awards.

 Special Awards – An American Dance Awards Tradition!

-Our 4th judge is a Special Awards judge, who records verbal critiques but does not score.
-This judge presents awards for such qualities as outstanding precision, showmanship, use of staging and patterns, technical execution, emotional execution, and more!
+Our 4th judge is a Special Awards judge, who records critiques but does not score.
+This judge presents awards for such qualities as outstanding precision, showmanship, use of staging and patterns, technical execution, emotional connection, and more!
 This awards presentation is full of valuable insights, teaching moments, and special recognitions.
-At American Dance Awards, our Special Awards are always personal and truly “special”.
+At American Dance Awards, our Special Awards are always personal and truly special.

 As the spirit of American Dance Awards is inspiration, and in an effort to continuously inspire new choreographic efforts, the following rules apply:

 Any high score winning solo cannot repeat the same choreography or music the following year unless it is for medal standing only or non-competitive.

 Any high score Duo – Production routines having the same music, concept, choreography and dancers will not be eligible the following year unless 50% of the dancers and choreography have changed.